-Church Meadow is a small Local Nature Reserve lying close to St Mary’s Church, Combs.
-Once part of the grounds of a large manor house, Church Meadow now supports a variety of wildlife.
-The hedgerows are full of small birds in spring with whitethroat and yellowhammer commonly heard.
+Once part of the formal gardens of a large manor house that stood next to St Mary’s Church, Church Meadow now supports a variety of wildlife.
+The hedgerows are full of small birds in spring with Whitethroat and Yellowhammer commonly heard.
 The meadows support many wild flowers and recently southern marsh orchids have made a welcome reappearance.
 The upper meadow is bright with buttercups in early summer.
-In the lower meadow the restored pond supports many dragonflies whilst grass snakes can sometimes be seen around its edges.
+In the lower meadow the small pond supports many dragonflies whilst grass snakes can sometimes be seen around its edges.